2012 Ford F150 Towing Capacity (An ultimate guide with towing charts)

 • F150 owners must carefully read, and review the owner’s manual before using their pickup truck for towing purposes.

-• The towing capacity varies according to the vehicle configuration, cargo, number of passengers, available of towing accessories, and other customizations.
+• The towing capacity varies according to the vehicle configuration, cargo, number of passengers, availability of towing accessories, and other customizations.

 Leave a Comment